G.O.A.T., Grand Slam, Ivanisevic, Jelena: 10 questions about Novak Djokovic

 How many Grand Slams has Novak Djokovic won?

-Novak Djokovic has won 20 Grand Slam titles in all.
+Novak Djokovic has won 20 Grand Slam titles.
 The Serb has won more titles at the Australian Open than any other player.
-He owns nine titles in Melbourne and owns a ridiculous 18-0 combined record in semi-finals and finals at Melbourne Park.
-The Serb is also a ringer on the Wimbledon grass, where he owns six titles.
-He is the only man to complete the career Grand Slam twice after winning Roland-Garros in 2021.
+He owns nine titles in Melbourne and is 18-0 combined in semi-finals and finals at Melbourne Park.
+The Serb is also a ringer on the Wimbledon grass, where has now won six titles.
+He is the only man to complete the career Grand Slam twice, having done it for a second time by winning Roland-Garros in 2021.

 What are Novak Djokovic’s biggest achievements?